ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   For example, any other UUID MAY be generated and used as the desired namespace input for a given application context to ensure all names created are unique within the newly created namespace.

-Name-based UUIDs using version 8:
+Name-based UUIDs using UUIDv8:
 : As per {{uuidv5}} name-based UUIDs that desire to use modern hashing algorithms MUST be created within the UUIDv8 space.
  These MAY leverage newer hashing protocols such as SHA-256 or SHA-512 defined by {{FIPS180-4}}, SHA-3 or SHAKE defined by {{FIPS202}}, or even protocols that have not been defined yet.
  To ensure UUIDv8 name-based UUID values of different hashing protocols can exist in the same bit space; this document defines various "hashspaces" in {{hashspaces}}.
- Creation of name-based version 8 UUIDs follows the same logic defined in {{uuidv5}}, but the hashspace should be used as the starting point with the desired namespace and name concatenated to the end of the hashspace.
+ Creation of name-based UUID values using UUIDv8 follows the same logic defined in {{uuidv5}}, but the hashspace should be used as the starting point with the desired namespace and name concatenated to the end of the hashspace.
  Then an implementation may apply the desired hashing algorithm to the entire value after all have been converted to a canonical sequence of octets in network byte order.
- Ensure the version and variant and variant bits are modified as per {{v8}} bit layout, and finally trim any excess bits beyond 128.
+ Ensure that the version and variant bits are modified as per {{v8}} bit layout, and finally trim any excess bits beyond 128.
- An important note for secure hashing algorithms that produce variable rate outputs, such as those found in SHAKE, the output hash MUST be 128 bits or larger.
+ An important note for secure hashing algorithms that produce outputs of an arbitrary size, such as those found in SHAKE, the output hash MUST be 128 bits or larger.
  See {{uuidv8_example_name}} for a SHA-256 UUIDv8 example test vector.

 Advertising the Hash Algorithm:
 : Name-based UUIDs utilizing UUIDv8 do not allocate any available bits to identifying the hashing algorithm.
   As such where common knowledge about the hashing algorithm for a given UUIDv8 name-space UUID is required, sharing the Hash Space ID proves useful for identifying the algorithm.
-  That is, to detail SHA-256 was used to create a given UUIDv8 name-based UUID an implementation may also share the "3fb32780-953c-4464-9cfd-e85dbbe9843d" hash space which uniquely identifies the SHA-256 hashing algorithm for the purpose of UUIDv8.
-Mind you that this need not be the only method of sharing the hashing algorithm; this is one example of how two systems could share knowledge.
+  That is, to detail that SHA-256 was used to create a given UUIDv8 name-based UUID, an implementation may also share the "3fb32780-953c-4464-9cfd-e85dbbe9843d" hash space which uniquely identifies the SHA-256 hashing algorithm for the purpose of UUIDv8.
+Mind you that this needs not be the only method of sharing the hashing algorithm; this is one example of how two systems could share knowledge.
   The protocol of choice, communication channels, and actual method of sharing this data between systems are outside the scope of this specification.

 ## Collision Resistance {#collision_resistance}